akarnokd/ThePlanetCrafterMods/README.md

 ## (Cheat) Inventory Stacking

 Items in inventories now stack.
 The stack count is displayed on the middle of the item.

+Use <kbd>Shift-Left Click</kbd> to move a particular stack of items.

 :warning: The game is not meant to be working with stacks of items and I might not have found all places where this can be bad.
 Backup your saves!